IBSE-IITM/HumanGenomeGraphs/genome_graph_structural_analysis/README.md

 Kindly look into [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/) for more details.

-*Note: As circos plots are used to create a single figure depiction of the entire genome graph with all the chromosomes, the bin_width has to be altered such that thre is less than 360 bin in total across all the chromosomes.
-The visualization of the circos plot can be neglected to avoid any resolution limitation of this analysis, allowing bin_width to be as small as possible.*
+*Note: As circos plots are used to create a single figure depiction of the entire genome graph with all the chromosomes, the bin_width has to be altered such that there is less than 360 bins in total, across all the chromosomes.
+The visualization of the circos plot can be neglected to avoid any resolution limitation of this analysis, allowing the bin_width to be as small as possible.*

 8) For increased resolution of analysis, the workflow can be forced to omit the creation of single figure depiction of the genome graph with the following command:
 ```